 You’ll know you’re nearly there when you see the unique moonscape caused by the extensive opal mining in the area.
 Keep an eye out for the 3,448-mile long Dingo Fence on your way into town, the longest manmade structure in the world!

 Distance: 648 km’s | Driving time: 7 hrs 15 mins

 Exploring the underground churches, a mining museum, the ‘Big Winch’ and even checking out a spaceship left behind here after the filming of ‘Pitch Black’ in 2000 will take up most of your morning in the ‘Opal Capital of the World’.
-Coober Pedy really is a unique place, it’s unlike anywhere we have ever been and likely ever will be again.
+Coober Pedy really is a unique and quirky place and definitely one of the more interesting stops when driving from Alice Springs to Adelaide.
+It’s unlike anywhere we have ever been and likely ever will be again.
 It’s definitely worth spending some more time here and if you have some to spare (and a 4×4), the Breakaways are just 33km north of Coober Pedy.

 Leaving quirky Coober Pedy behind you, there are two major stops between here and Port Augusta.
 The heavily populated Glendambo – only joking, it’s home to just 30 locals!
 And Woomera, a large Australian Defence Force Aerospace systems and testing range.
 As you may expect, it’s closed to the public, but Woomera Village can be visited and there are some aircraft, missiles and rockets on display.
 We didn’t hang around and instead pressed on for Port Augusta and the first real signs of civilisation we had encountered since Alice Springs.
 Even after a few days in the remote outback, it can feel strange to be surrounded by buildings, traffic and people, but don’t worry, you’ll acclimatise quickly.